How to Build a Company Volunteer Program

 Improving our communities has long served as a foundational pillar of Jabil's cultural values.
 Last year, Jabil set forth on a transformative journey to realign and reinvigorate its community outreach and volunteerism platform, Jabil Cares.
 This new approach focused our efforts around specific causes related to Education, Empowerment and the Environment.

-Here are the lessons we learned and recommend you apply at your company as you take on the task of building your own volunteer program:
+Here are the lessons we learned and recommend you apply to your company as you take on the task of building your own volunteer program:

 STEP 1: Listen to Your Employees

+This piece is absolutely critical to building a volunteer program.
 Involving employees at the outset by choosing the causes that are most important positively impacts their level of zeal and participation.
-Encourage them to submit detailed proposals on why your company should partner with a particular organization to maximize impact, charitable giving and employee volunteer opportunities.
+Encourage them to submit detailed proposals on why your company should partner with a particular organization to maximize impact, charitable giving, and employee volunteer opportunities.
 At Jabil, we administered a campus-wide survey at our global headquarters to finalize the charitable organizations to support over the next fiscal year.
 As we roll out our Jabil Cares platform to our sites across the world, we encourage them to use similar methods to determine which organizations to support in their local communities.

 STEP 2: Develop a Vetting Process

 If you're building a volunteer program for a large company, you'll likely have more proposals than you can handle.
 Develop a vetting process to determine which causes the program should focus on.
 As part of that process, a cross-functional selection committee can be created to review requests from employees or outside organizations each quarter.
 The committee will determine which proposals align with your company's objectives and define the impact of the donated funds.